City of Sydney Relationships Declaration: Public Repute Test

 The Relationships Declaration may be used as contributory evidence towards satisfying the Public Repute Test.
 Solicitor Gerard Gooden states that to satisfy this test, evidence needs to be submitted that shows that the de facto couple had held themselves out to be in such a relationship in public.

 Mr Gooden is a family law solicitor with extensive experience in law involving de facto relationships, including same sex relationships.

-In an combined presentation to the MAG (Mature Age Gays association) he states that the De Facto Relationships Act applies "eleven tests to determine the legal validity of a de facto relationship" and that "gay men, can typically only satisfy four of these eleven criteria."
+In a combined presentation to the MAG (Mature Age Gays association) he states that the De Facto Relationships Act applies "eleven tests to determine the legal validity of a de facto relationship" and that "gay men, can typically only satisfy four of these eleven criteria."
 One of these is the Public Respute test.

 In Lord Mayor Clover Moore's minute (Item 3A) on 28 July 2004 information provided by Mr Gooden and Mr Martin Gorrick states that this Declaration may provide "probative (but not conclusive) evidence of the existence of the de facto relationship".

 An excerpt from this minute states: